-All my slides are presented using [reveal.js](revealjs.com), and do not exist as Powerpoint or PDF, but instead, as websites.
+All my slides are presented using [reveal.js](http://revealjs.com), and do not exist as Powerpoint or PDF, but instead, as websites.
 To navigate my slides, use the arrow keys, the onscreen controls, or swipe on mobile.
 To scan through slides, hit 'Escape'.
 To print or make a PDF, add ?print-pdf to the URL after .html in Google Chrome and then 'Print' as usual.
-(Please note that PDF/printing is not 'officially supported' by the instructor, and the results may be wonky in places) ---
+(Please note that PDF/printing is not 'officially supported' by the instructor, and the results may be very strange in places) --- ### Handout Mode - You can also turn slides into a handout by adding "_handout" before .html - This may cause formatting errors, as this is automatically generated.
+Apologies! --- # Linguistics 113: Hearing Science and Hearing Disorders ### Dr. Will Styler --- ### Today's Plan - Introductions - The syllabus - How we'll learn and test learning - What 'integrity' looks like in LIGN 113 - Who we are - Why it's personal --- # Introductions --- ## Dr. Will Styler Instructor, Linguist, Gigantic Nerd, Weird Hearing

 --- ## Our IA Team! --- ## Syllabus and Schedule